Mihrimah/retrospective/README.md

-# retrospektif
+# retrospective

-A new Flutter project.
+A new Flutter project for Agile Retro

 ## Getting Started